ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/kafka-table-engine.md

 Either place the above snippet inside a new file under your conf.d/ directory or merge it into existing configuration files.
 For settings that can be configured, see [here](../../../engines/table-engines/integrations/kafka.md#configuration).

-We're also going to create a database called `KafkaEngine` to use in this tutorial.
+We're also going to create a database called `KafkaEngine` to use in this tutorial:

 ```sql
 CREATE DATABASE KafkaEngine;
 ```

-Once you've created the database, you'll need to switch overto it:
+Once you've created the database, you'll need to switch over to it:

 ```sql
 USE KafkaEngine;